Chung Ling High School: Formation of the Private and Butterworth sisters

 In 1961, Chung Ling (Private) High School was formed to take in those students who wished to receive their education totally in their mother tongue.

 In 1986, Chung Ling High School Butterworth Branch was opened.
 It was later renamed Chung Ling Butterworth High School to reflect its independent identity.
 Together with the Private School, the three Chung Lings became known as Tri-Chung Ling High Schools which share a Board of Governors but are essentially three independent schools.

 Changes in curriculum

 The Education Minister, his deputy and alumnus Michael Chen inspected the school on 8 April 1966, when the Minister announced that the school would commence pre-university course the next year.
-The course commenced 16 January 1967, enrolling 36 students, of which five were women.
-It was the first time that the school had enrolled women students.
+The course commenced 16 January 1967, enrolling 36 students, of which five were female.
+It was the first time that the school had enrolled female students.

 The school included extracurricular activities as one of the weighted subjects on 1 January 1989.